Detoxing from Heroin

 - Chills or sweating

 Along with medical staff to provide comfort to detoxing patients, we also provide a variety of detox drugs, like Suboxone, in order to help our patients detox with the smallest amount of pain possible.
 These detox drugs are administered for only 5-7 days during the most horrific phase of drug detox.
 After detox, patients will begin the next phase of their recovery process, which is treatment.
+Residential care can last anywhere from 5 days to two weeks in the same facility.

 Heroin detox programs can be very intimidating to addicts wishing to stop their addiction, but with the help of The Florida House staff, we make the transition to recovery as easy as possible.
 The variety of amenities our program offer will provide a relaxing setting where healing is the primary goal.